 After running the command on the remote system, the command output will be printed into the current standard output, which is our current shell.
 This output can be redirected into a file with >.
 If we have a lot of remote systems to run the command this option will be very useful.

 $ psexec \\192.168.122.66 -u Administrator -p 123456Ww ipconfig > 192.168.122.66_ifconfig

 In this example the

 ipconfig command output is saved into file named

 In the previous example, we have provided the user password.
 The only option is not the clear text user password.
 We can also provide the hash value of the user token.
 Following the example, we provide the hash of the user token.

 $ psexec \\192.168.122.66 -u Administrator -p q23q34t34twd3w34t34wtw34t ipconfig

 Copy Command From Local To The Remote System

-Running commands on the remote system is very useful feature but there is another useful feature which will easy system administrators and pentesters jobs.
-Psexec can be used to copy command from local system to the remote system.
-We will use
+Running commands on the remote system is a very useful feature but there is another useful feature that will easy system administrators and pen-testers jobs.
+Psexec can be used to copy the command from the local system to the remote system.
+We will use the option

--c option in order to copy operation.
+-c to copy.
 Once the commands finished the remote instance will be deleted.